medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 When you're done with development you can `ctrl + c` in the three terminals and stop the CouchDB container with `docker stop medic-couchdb`.
 When you want to resume development later, run `docker start medic-couchdb` and re-run the three terminal commands.

-## Other Paths
+## Other Path Troubleshooting

-If you weren't able to follow the happy path above, here are some details about the developer install that may help you troubleshoot what went wrong.
+If you weren't able to follow [the happy path above](#the-happy-path-installation), here are some details about the developer install that may help you troubleshoot what went wrong.

 ### Prerequisites